F45FW/generator-fwsp-hydra/README.md

 - If express is selected, code initializing hydra-express will be added to service.js.
 Otherwise, code initializing a pure hydra service will be added.

 - If view is selected, a view engine will be registered in service.js.
 This option will only be available if express is selected.

+- If logging is selected, you should `npm install --global pino-elasticsearch`

 This generator is still very much a WIP - please report issues, or create a PR with fixes and improvements.